Do you have an idea to make the Melbourne community stronger?

 - You have to spend the grant on infrastructure or capital costs.
 Non-capital spending like salaries, recurring costs, or events is not eligible.

 - The Stronger Communities grant can cover up to 50% of the total project cost.
 You must match the grant funding for the project, either in cash or in kind.

 - Applications take place in two steps: first, expressions of interest are made to Adam Bandt MP.
-Second, following community consultation, selected applicants are invited to complete their application process with the Department of Infrastructure and Regional Development.
+Second, following community consultation, selected applicants are invited to complete their application process with the Department of Industry, Innovation and Science and the Department of Infrastructure, Transport, Cities and Regional Development